 Abstract Sculpture: Annual Reconfiguration

-Annually in the early Spring, a crane lifts and pulls apart the two halves of the split rhomboid dodecahedron, made of steel and aluminum, to create a new sculptural shape.
+Annually in the early Spring, a crane lifts and pulls apart the two halves of the Abstract Sculpture, a split rhomboid dodecahedron made of stainless steel and aluminum, to create a new sculptural shape.

 The annual configuration of the Abstract Sculpture is symbolic of all who pulled away from their country of origin and came to these Massachusetts shores, establishing themselves in new and different ways.

 "Unlike static cenotaphs and monuments, the Abstract Sculpture...